 Shore Protect Team delivers Waterfront Construction Company in Bartlesville, OK for waterfront property owners near Bartlesville.
 Our services include dock and pier construction, shoreline protection systems, and marine piling.
-We handle permit coordination with the applicable authority for each project near Bartlesville.
+We handle project coordination with the applicable authority for each project near Bartlesville.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.